istreight/eggbeatr/README.md

 eggbeatr is composed of 4 major components: Instructors, Lessons, Private Lessons, Grid.
 Each component combines their data in order to produce a schedule.

 The information input to each component is stored locally in the web browser using Session Storage.
-This allows the information to be presistent through browser refresh, but not transfer from browser tab/page to another.
-In the future, this information will be stored in a database, so it may e presistent between sessions.
+This allows the information to be persistent through browser refresh, but not transfer from browser tab/page to another.
+In the future, this information will be stored in a database, so it may e persistent between sessions.
 To clear the stored information, pass the query parameter "clearStorage=session", like this: http://web.uvic.ca/~ibs/?clearStorage=session

 ### Instructors